msillano/IoTwebUI/README22.md

 <dt>DATALOG(name, value) (*)</dt>
 <dd>Adds a new 'value' to the data log file, with the indicated 'name'.
 Useful for saving processing results (e.g. averages).
-This MACRO 'books' the saving of a value, but the saving occurs with the times and methods set in config for the data log file.<br>
+This MACRO 'books' the saving of a value, but the saving occurs with the times and methods set in the config file for the data log feature.<br>
 <i>note: data saving during a test starts immediately, but, in CSV format, the first line with the names has already been created and is not updated.
-Eventually save the log file to have a new updated file.
+Eventually, save the log file to have a new updated file.
 This is only for testing: with the RULES in use <i>since startup there is no problem.</i><br>
 <i>Example:</i> <code>DATALOG("Fridge Temperature", GET("TF_frigo","va_temperature")/10);</code>
 </dd>